ISEAGE-ISU/flag-bearer/README.md

 current user must have permission to write to the specified directory.
 For Red Teamers, the default functionality is to print out the contents of the flag to make it easier to copy and paste.

+### Download All Flags
+You can also download all flags for your team (Red Team: any team) using the following command:

+    flag-bearer download

+This will create a zip file in your current directory containing the flags, the same as if you had downloaded them directly from IScorE.